-Each monitored access point (turnstile or group of turnstiles that have a physical counter assigned to it/them) is represented as a numbered box.
+Each monitored access point (entrance, exit, ramp, etc., that has a physical counter assigned to it) is represented as a numbered box.
 Its colour represents its current alarm status where black indicates no alarm present.
 A white box indicates that the associated counter module is off-line or that the counter has not been configured correctly in the Server software.